dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-06-27-the-words-we-use-in-bitcoin.md

 layout: post
 title: "The Words We Use In Bitcoin"
 subtitle: "Words, Language, Terminology, and Linguistic Attacks"
-description: "How Bitcoin's destractors lie through their teeth with no regard for language or the truth."
+description: "How Bitcoin's detractors lie through their teeth with no regard for language or the truth."
 date: 2022-06-27
 blocktime: 742573
 image: /assets/images/btc-terminology.jpg